keisersoze/matrix_cpp/README.md

         its default creator returns a decoration of the matrix with all the elements; it gives therefore no error, but it is not advisable to do so as it lengthen the chain of decorations;

 ###Shared pointers
-In our design process we analyzed two
+In our design we decided to use smart ponters over raw pointers to manage lifetime of the objects, thus..

+Once we decided to use smart pointers we discussed the advantages / disadvantages between two possibile implemetations

 ###PIMPL idiom
 The PIMPL Idiom (Pointer to IMPLementation) is a technique for implementation hiding in which a public class wraps a structure or class that cannot be seen outside the library the public class is part of.

+We adopted PIMPL to

 The file matrix.h contains the classes matrix and matrix_temp.
 The matrix_temp class has been created to avoid making a deep copy invoking the copy constructor: